renovatebot/renovate/lib/modules/platform/gerrit/readme.md

 Renovate supports all Gerrit 3.x versions.
 Support for Gerrit is currently _experimental_, meaning that it _might_ still have some undiscovered bugs or design limitations, and that we _might_ need to change functionality in a non-backwards compatible manner in a non-major release.

-The current implementation uses Gerrit's "hashtags" feature.
-Therefore you must use a Gerrit version that uses the [NoteDB](https://gerrit-review.googlesource.com/Documentation/note-db.html) backend.
-We did not test Gerrit `2.x` with NoteDB (only in `2.15` and `2.16`), but could work.

 ## Authentication

 <figure markdown>